zacharyelston/RedmineMCP/README.md

 The Redmine MCP integration transforms your organization into one where technology handles the routine, while humans focus on creativity, foresight, and meaning.

 and NO - it's not 100% complete yet.
-There is about - 90% more to go for full functionality and V2 will be where we start working on Modules.
-So maybe jump in and help out.
+There is ~ 90% more to go for full functionality and V2 will be where we start working on plugins.
+So jump in and help out.

 ## Key Components